A Different Kind of Human (Step 2): Release and promotion

 On 18 February 2019, Aurora announced that the title would not be under the assumed title of Infections of a Different Kind (Step 2), and it would have a different name.
 "It's kind of what I would hope for the music to do to us", Aurora said about Step 2's title.
-The singer revealed that she was planning a sequel, known as Step 3, expected to be released after her third studio album The Gods We Can Touch (2022).
+In a 2021 interview, she said that a third album in the series "is coming", but that "it's just not its time yet".

 Singles

 The album's first single, "Animal", was released on 24 January 2019 alongside a music video released the same day.
 At the end of March, "The Seed" was confirmed to be the second single from the project.
 Following the announcement, the album title and tracklist were revealed on 4 April 2019.
-On 10 May 2019, the song "The River" was released as the album's third single.
-It was followed by the promotional single "A Different Kind of Human", released on 31 May 2019.
-The singles "Apple Tree" and "Daydreamer" were released on 26 September 2019 and 1 November 2019, respectively.
+On 10 May 2019, the song "The River" was released as the album's third and last single.
+It was followed by three promotional singles "A Different Kind of Human", released on 31 May 2019, "Apple Tree", and "Daydreamer", released on 14 August 2019 and 1 November 2019 respectively.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream publications, A Different Kind of Human (Step 2) received an average score of 77, based on 7 reviews, indicating "generally favorable reviews".

 AllMusic editor Marcy Donelson wrote that "while uneven, it's an album that sticks, both for its theatrical melodies and uncommon benevolence."
 Michael Cragg of The Guardian suggested that the album "would have benefited from its predecessor's [Infections of a Different Kind (Step 1)] brevity" and added that it "deserves wider attention."
-NME reviewer Andrew Trendell lauded the album's production, and message but commented that "Aurora's idiosyncrasies – which mostly set this album apart – sometimes also weigh it down."
+NME reviewer Andrew Trendell lauded the album's production, and message but commented that "Aurora's idiosyncrasies — which mostly set this album apart — sometimes also weigh it down."
 Clashs Malvika Padin highlighted that "Aurora consistently plays to her lyrical strength, as meaningful words [...] make a home within the listeners psyche."